mloitzl/ndc25-WorkshopGraphQL/VisualStudio/Step9.md

 # Step 9: Filtering

-In [step 5](./Step5.md) you added a parameter to a method just to be able to fetch a specific record.
+In [Step 5](./Step5.md), you added a parameter to a method just to be able to fetch a specific record.
 This functionality is supported in GraphQL out of the box by using filters.
-In this step you are going to add support for this in your code.
+In this step, you are going to add support for this in your code.

-## Update code
+## Update Code

 HotChocolate makes it easy to work with filtering in GraphQL.
 Just like you did with projections, it only requires adding an attribute to the method.